Spontaneous visual arts & photography situated in creative dialogue and presence.

 After a further burst of colour, in 2017 I settled into black paint and inks in a return to the foundations of writing and communication.
 Intrigued by a diagnosis of Asperger’s, I began working with Dialogue in the autism community and formed Dialogica.
 Many fundamental aspects of the self have dropped into place during this recent period and moreover, my visual art and dialogue practices are merging to produce an expanding new body of work, some of which you see on this website.
 My life-work is all about creating and capturing art, sense-making and opening up deep inner space for all of this by meditating with the combined traditions of Sufism, Taoism and Advaita.

-Oh and I’m crazy about street photography, especially Daido Moriyama.
-There’s some of mine below and more on Instagram.
+Oh and I’m crazy about street photography, there’s some of mine on Instagram.